parres-hq/whitenoise/README.md

 ## The Spec

-White Noise is an implemenetation of the [NIP-104](https://github.com/nostr-protocol/nips/pull/1427) spec.
+White Noise is an implementation of the [NIP-104](https://github.com/nostr-protocol/nips/pull/1427) spec.
 This is still a draft spec, so it may change before it is finalized.

 ## Running White Noise